 - In Beirut, as in other towns and villages, streets are particularly safe day and night; random violence is seldom experienced by both locals and visitors.

-- Consult the Office of International Services if you intend to visit peripheral areas of Lebanon.
+- Consult the International Services and Programs Office if you intend to visit peripheral areas of Lebanon.

 - It is preferable to move around in groups.

 - Watch out for theft in busy touristic areas.

 - It is recommended that you do not discuss your political views with strangers.

 - When visiting any religious place, one must dress modestly.